All Episodes

 No more.

-And then graphics, stop domestic violence now.
+And then graphic stop domestic violence now.

-It seems like we should be recording the PSA playing it to locker rooms.
+It seems like we should be recording the PSA, playing it to locker rooms.

 Great to have you on the program.